-Your final essay must be proofread, typed, bound and submitted for marking on or before the deadline mentioned above.
+Your final essay must be proofread, typed, and submitted for marking on or before the deadline mentioned above.
 The report must form a coherent whole - it is not just the different sections tacked together.
 You must therefore ensure that the numbering system is consistent and that the same tense, format and so on is used throughout.
-Towards the end of each section try to give a pointer towards the next section, thus giving continuity to the paper as a whole.

-General instructions for final research paper submission:
+Towards the end of each section try to give a pointer towards the next section, thus giving continuity to the essay as a whole.
+General instructions for final research paper:

-- The final report should be between 8,000 and 10,000 words (excluding the title page, contents, abstract, bibliography, and appendices). - Must be typed in 1.5 spacing. - No page breaks between sections. - Some form of distinction between headings and sub-headings (ideally numbering, but otherwise bold and italics or some other accepted system of differentiation). - If your supervisor wants appendices, these must be kept to a minimum and either included as a separate submission to the actual paper or after the bibliography/reference list. - For ethical reasons, you should not include consent forms signed by research participants.
+1) Must be no less than 5000 and no more than 8000 words (excluding the bibliography and appendices).

+2) Must be typed in 1.5 spacing.

+3) No page breaks between sections.

+4) Some form of distinction between headings and sub-headings (ideally numbering but otherwise bold and italics or some other accepted system of differentiation).5) If your supervisor want appendices these must be kept to a minimum and either be included as a separate submission to the actual paper or after the bibliography/reference list.